 For students wishing to live in a flexible housing arrangement with a roommate, students may choose to be randomly housed with another flexible housing student or may identify another student who has agreed to live in a flexible housing arrangement.
 Students interested in signing up for flexible housing must contact the Housing Assignments Office at firstname.lastname@example.org or 517-884-5483.

-Supportive living arrangements are available in the residence halls for students identifying as LBGTQA+.
-While there may be limitations in the availability housing options, we are highly committed to working with the student to find the best accommodations possible.
+Supportive living arrangements are available in the residence halls for students identifying as LGBTQA+.
+While there may be limitations in the available housing options, we are highly committed to working with the student to find the best accommodations possible.

 For students who are in recovery from a substance use disorder, this housing option offers a safe and supportive living environment where students can have a real college experience without the use of alcohol or drugs.
-Recovery housing offers the opportunity to form meaningful relationships based on sobriety, friendship, and academic success.
-Recovery housing offers live-in peer support, 24-hour access to the Collegiate Recovery Lounge, counseling support, academic resources, and organized activities.
+Recovery housing offers the opportunity to form meaningful relationships based on sobriety, friendship and academic success.
+Recovery housing offers live-in peer support, 24-hour access to the Collegiate Recovery Lounge, counseling support, academic resources and organized activities.
 Students must be a member of MSU’s Collegiate Recovery Community to be eligible for Recovery Housing.
-To become a member of the Collegiate Recovery Community please visit olin.msu.edu
+To become a member of the Collegiate Recovery Community, please visit Student Health Services.